tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

 # Offensive Stats

-For player character attack bonus (AB), Fig. [1](#fig:ab-vs-level){: .fig-ref} (below) shows how each class changes as they level up.
+For player character attack bonus (AB), Fig. \figref{fig:ab-vs-level} (below) shows how each class changes as they level up.
 The bulk of the improvements come from increases to each class's proficiency bonus, which increases from $$+2$$ to $$+6$$, with additional contributions from improvements to their attack's ability score via Ability Score Improvement features, which increase from $$+3$$ to $$+5$$.
 Combined, most classes increased their AB by $$+6$$ by the time they reached level 20.

 <figure id="fig:ab-vs-level">
     {% include_relative fig-ab-vs-level-small.html %}
     {% include_relative fig-ab-vs-level-large.html %}
-    <figcaption>Figure 1: Shows attack bonus for player characters at each level.</figcaption>
+    <figcaption>Shows attack bonus for player characters at each level.</figcaption>
 </figure>

-The trends for AB are mirrored for most classes in saving throw difficulty class (DC) values, as shown in Fig. [2](#fig:dc-vs-level){: .fig-ref} (below).
+The trends for AB are mirrored for most classes in saving throw difficulty class (DC) values, as shown in Fig. \figref{fig:dc-vs-level} (below).
 The classes that deviate from this the most are the monk, paladin, and ranger since their saving throw DCs rely on different ability scores than those used for their attack bonuses.
 Still, unless a player chooses to neglect improving these secondary stats, each will cover the same overall range as those other classes.

 <figure id="fig:dc-vs-level">
     {% include_relative fig-dc-vs-level-small.html %}
     {% include_relative fig-dc-vs-level-large.html %}
-    <figcaption>Figure 2: Shows save difficulty class for player characters at each level.
+    <figcaption>Shows save difficulty class for player characters at each level.
 Barbarians, fighters, and rogues were excluded because they lack a default save DC stat in their base class.</figcaption>
 </figure>

-The average trends for AB and DC shown in Figs. [1](#fig:ab-vs-level){: .fig-ref} and [2](#fig:dc-vs-level){: .fig-ref} can be approximated using the following formula,
+The average trends for AB and DC shown in Figs. \figref{fig:ab-vs-level} and \figref{fig:dc-vs-level} can be approximated using the following formula,
 \begin{align}
     \AB &\approx \ \ 4.6 + \LV/3 \,, \label{eq:ab-approx} \\\\
     \DC &\approx    12.6 + \LV/3 \,, \label{eq:dc-approx}